dukelester/javascript-bootcamp-2022-2023/DataStructures/advancedDSA/README.md

 because only one item can be accessed at a time.
 Queues should be used over arrays when you need to work with data in the `FIFO` form where the algorithm only needs to access the first added element.

+## Linked Lists

+A linked list is a data structure in which each node points to another node.
+Unlike arrays, which have a fixed size, a linked list is a dynamic data structure that can allocate and deallocate memory at runtime.
+Types of linked list => singly and doubly linked lists.
+A node in a singly linked list has the following properties: `data` and `next`. data is the value for the linked list node, and next is a pointer to another instance of SinglyLinkedListNode.

+### Insertion

+The following code block shows how to insert into a singly linked list.
+If the head of the linked list is empty, the head is set to the new node.
+Otherwise, the old heap is saved in temp, and the new head becomes the newly added node.
+Finally, the new head’s next points to the temp (the old head)